Battle of Mycale: Spoils

 Xanthippus captured the cables of the Persian bridges in Cardia after he took the town.
-Barron notes that these cables might have adorned the stylobates (column bases) of the newly built Temple of Athena Nike on the Acropolis of Athens.
+Barron posits these cables adorned the stylobates (column bases) of the newly built Temple of Athena Nike on the Acropolis of Athens.
 Fragments from the cables, mixed with stern decorations taken from the Persian ships at Mycale, were displayed at Delphi near the terrace walls of the Temple of Apollo.
-An inscription near these displays said the Athenians had captured these items from the enemy, without mentioning the other Greek allies.
-The 4th century BC Athenian orator Demosthenes had thought the 30 ft tall statue of Athena Promachos (forefighter), completed c.
+An inscription near these displays said the Athenians captured these items from the enemy, without mentioning the other Greek allies.
+The 4th century BC Athenian orator Demosthenes thought the 30 ft tall statue of Athena Promachos (forefighter), completed c.
 450 BC and displayed on the Acropolis of Athens, was constructed with money from the loot taken at Plataea and Mycale.
-According to the Roman engineer Vitruvius, the "masts and spars" of the Persian ships were incorporated into the roof of the Odeon of Pericles theatre at Athens.
+According to Roman engineer Vitruvius, the "masts and spars" of the Persian ships were incorporated into the roof of the Odeon of Pericles theatre at Athens.